Amba Chutney Cooperative

 Bandarawela, Sri Lanka

 Livelihood opportunities in the valley of Bandarawela, Sri Lanka are limited for low income community members.
 Many rely on agricultural work, especially in the tea plantations, which can be arduous with little financial gain.
 Amba Estate came to the area with the purpose of promoting economic growth through their organic tea plantation, paying fair wages, sharing their profits with their workers, and creating opportunities for growth.
 Having established its place in the travel market, Amba is now ready to support community cooperatives as a means of better spreading the income of tourism throughout the valley.

-Planeterra is working alongside Amba Estate by supporting the initial investment for the first community-led microenterprise that will work in partnership with Amba.
-Planeterra’s catalyst grant covers the equipment, training and setup costs for a group of six women to formally become a chutney co-operative.
-The chutney will be sold back to Amba Estate for travellers to consume, as well as sold to guests and in markets throughout Sri Lanka.
+Planeterra worked alongside Amba Estate to support the initial investment for the first community-led micro-enterprise working in partnership with Amba.
+Planeterra’s catalyst grant covered the equipment, training and setup costs for a group of six women to formally become a chutney co-operative.
+Once produced, the chutney is sold back to Amba Estate for travellers to consume and purchase.
 G Adventures travellers began visiting Amba in July 2018.
 They now have the opportunity to eat the delicious chutneys, meet the women and see how it’s made!

-As the first community co-operative working with Amba Estate, the chutney entrepreneurs will be putting a portion of their sales on each bottle of chutney sold to Amba into a Community Development Fund.
-This fund will be used to kick start the next community enterprise in the valley.
+As the first community co-operative working with Amba Estate, the chutney entrepreneurs put a portion of their sales on each bottle of chutney sold to Amba into a Community Development Fund (Rs.
+10 per bottle).
+This fund is used to kick start the next community enterprise in the valley.
 This model can be used for years to come as tourism continues to grow in Sri Lanka.
 It’s intended that 20 more local women can be trained through the savings of the fund in the coming years.
 Income from the partnership will be invested in children’s education, nutrition and housing improvements, creating a better future for community members in the region.